Hashcat

 - Hash type (e.g., MD5, NTLM, bcrypt).
 Hashcat uses mode numbers (see

-or online cheat-sheets). - Wordlists (e.g.,
+hashcat --helpor online cheat-sheets). - Wordlists (e.g.,

-) or rules files. - GPU drivers installed (NVIDIA/CUDA or AMD/OpenCL) for best performance; CPU-only mode is possible but slow.
+rockyou.txt) or rules files. - GPU drivers installed (NVIDIA/CUDA or AMD/OpenCL) for best performance; CPU-only mode is possible but slow.

 - Common flags:

-→ workload profile (1..4)- Hash input formats: one hash per line, optional
+-m <hash-type>→ hash mode (e.g.,0for MD5,1000for NTLM)-a <attack-mode>→ attack mode (0dict,3brute-force,6hybrid wordlist+mask,7mask+wordlist)-o <outfile>→ save cracked results--rules-file <rulefile>→ use rules-w→ workload profile (1..4)- Hash input formats: one hash per line, optional

-handling depending on algorithm.
+salthandling depending on algorithm.

 Example commands & outputs¶